-- LGD levels.
+• LGD levels.
 Loss Given Default (LGD) represents Inbank's expectation of the extent of loss on a defaulted exposure.
 LGD is expressed as a percentage loss per unit of exposure at the time of default.
 The LGDs are determined based on the factors which impact the recoveries made post default.
 The LGD component is segmented by geographical region, product type and collection strategy.
 LGD's are influenced by collection strategies, including contracted debt sales and price.
+During 2022, the previous agreements for sale of overdue receivables, which were concluded during the Covid-19 pandemic, ended and Inbank concluded new agreements.
+With the new agreements, Inbank has managed to improve the expected proceeds from the sale of overdue loans to third parties and as the new agreements also cover year 2023, Inbank does not expect a significant impact to LGDs in 2023.

-Although, as in 2020, the economic environment was affected by the spread of the COVID-19 virus, the economic environment was less uncertain and what was happening in the economy was more predictable.
-The environment for the sale of debt claims, which was strongly affected by the spread of COVID-19 in 2020 and led to a decrease in the price of debt claims in the market, was stable in 2021, showing some signs of improvement.
-During 2021 Inbank continued to use LGDs in line with market conditions, but as different economic forecasts point to more positive scenarios for the future, the management of Inbank believes that the situation in the debt claim sales market is improving and that LGDs are expected to decrease in 2022. - The assessment of macroeconomic impact.
-To assess the macroeconomic impact Inbank has developed a model which incorporates developments of the future economic environment in the expected credit loss calculation.
+The assessment of macroeconomic impact.
+To assess the macroeconomic impact Inbank has • developed a model which incorporates developments of the future economic environment in the expected credit loss calculation.
 The impact of different economic variables (incl.
-GPD change, inflation, unemployment rate) on portfolio PD was analysed using regression analysis across countries in the portfolio.
-The macroeconomic projections are based on the latest available macroeconomic analyzes of the national central banks of the portfolio countries, of the major commercial banks and European banking institutions.
-For objective estimation of the credit loss, Inbank uses three scenarios which include forward looking information baseline, positive and negative scenario.
-AS Inbank estimates that the baseline scenario is the most probable and relevant, the weights of negative and positive scenario probabilities are less significant.
-Economic development perspective and previous experience in countries where Inbank operates are considered when assigning weights to the scenarios.
-As at 31.12.2021 probability for baseline scenario was estimated to be 60%, positive scenario probability 20% and negative scenario probability 20%; the scenario estimates have remained the same as in 2020.
+GDP change, inflation, unemployment rate) on portfolio PD was analysed using regression analysis across countries in the portfolio.
+The macroeconomic projections are based on the latest available macroeconomic analysis by the national central banks of the portfolio countries and the major commercial banks and European banking institutions.
+For an objective estimation of credit loss, Inbank uses three scenarios which include forward looking information for baseline, positive and negative scenarios.
+Inbank estimates that the baseline and negative scenarios are more probable and relevant, the weight of the probability of the positive scenario is less significant.
+Perspectives for the development of economic environment and previous experience in countries where Inbank operates are considered when assigning weights to the scenarios.
+As at 31 December 2022 the probability of the baseline scenario was estimated to be 45% (2021: 60%), positive scenario probability 10% (2021: 20%) and negative scenario probability 45% (2021: 20%); the scenario estimates have changed compared to 2021.
 Inbank updates forecasts of economic indicators and probabilities of scenarios at least once a year.
 As with any economic forecasts, the projections and likelihoods of occurrence are subject to a high degree of inherent uncertainty and therefore the actual outcomes may be significantly different to those projected.
 Inbank considers these forecasts to represent its best estimate of the possible outcomes.
 Other forward-looking considerations not otherwise incorporated within the above scenarios, such as the impact of any regulatory, legislative, or political changes, have also been considered, but are not considered to have a material impact and therefore no adjustment has been made to the ECL for such factors.
 This is reviewed and monitored for appropriateness on a quarterly basis.

-Inbank has carried out a sensitivity analysis on key assumptions, which according to AS Inbank assessment have the most impact on the expected credit loss.
+Inbank has carried out a sensitivity analysis on key assumptions, which according to Inbank assessment have the most impact on the expected credit loss.
 In terms of macroeconomics, the impact of changes in the unemployment rate on the portfolio has been analyzed.
-The result of the analysis, which are in an unfavorable direction to Inbank, shows that if:
+The result of the analysis, which are in an unfavourable direction to Inbank, shows that if: